alexyorke/explainshell/README.md

 ## [explainshell.com](http://www.explainshell.com) - match command-line arguments to their help text

+This is a Python 3.7 port of explainshell.
+It is still an active work in progress and has many bugs still.
+The original readme has been retained below.

 explainshell is a tool (with a web interface) capable of parsing man pages, extracting options and explain a given command-line by matching each argument to the relevant help text in the man page.